kremec/edugroup/README.md

 - First sheet: one long column of student names starting in top left corner (cell A1)
 - Second sheet: (same as above)

-Names of sheets are not important.
+Names of sheets are not important, only ordering matters.

+Examples of Excel input and output files can be found in `/examples`.

 ### Output